bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 <div class="release-feature-authors">author: @nicopap</div>

 Bevy now supports parallax mapping and depth maps.
 Parallax mapping puts normal maps to shame when it comes to giving "illusion of depth" to a material.
+The top half of this video uses parallax mapping plus a normal map, whereas the bottom half only uses a normal map:

 <video controls loop><source alt="a rotating view of the earth, the top half of the screen uses parallax mapping, while the bottom half does not" src="earth-parallax.webm" type="video/webm"/></video>
 <div style="font-size: 1.0rem" class="release-feature-authors">earth view, elevation & night view by NASA (public domain)</div>

 Notice how it is not merely the shading of pixels that changes, but their actual position on screen.
-Notice how mountaintops hide mountain ridges behind themselves.
-Notice how mountaintops move faster than coastal areas.
+The mountaintops hide mountain ridges behind themselves.
+High mountains move faster than coastal areas.

 Parallax mapping moves pixels according to the perspective and depth on the surface of the geometry.
 Adding true 3D depth to flat surfaces.